razziel89/go-imapgrab/README.md

 # How to use

-The repo does not yet have binary distributions (but they are planned).
-Thus, for now, the first step is to clone this repository and compile the CLI yourself.
+First, you need to download and install the binary.
 See [installation](#installation) below for details.

-Once you have the executable, run `./imapgrab --help` to see whether it works.
+Once you have the executable, run `go-imapgrab --help` to see whether it works.
 Please open an issue in this repository if you experience problems!

 Then, list the folders in your mailbox and download the ones you wish to backup.